How to Open a Salon: A Comprehensive 10 Step Guide to Get You Started

 - Payroll: Decide on the number of employees you are looking to hire and keep aside at least 3 months of the pay for each employee.
 Also consider which payroll model you’ll be following, whether it will be hourly wages, base salaries, or commission pay.

-- Salon tools/equipment: You would need salon tools like hair dryers, sinks, chairs, etc., and also 1-2 computers for managing the business.
-Depending on the scale of the business, make necessary decisions.
+- Salon tools/equipment: You would need certain equipment to start a salon.
+Tools like hair dryers, sinks, chairs, etc., and a computer or two for managing the business would suffice.
+Depending on the scale and type of the business, make necessary decisions.
 Equipment costs will vary depending on the type of salon you want to open.

-- Inventory: You will have to stock up on beauty/hair etc products before opening and if you are planning on retail, you will also need to have inventory ready to sell.
+- Inventory: You will have to stock up on beauty/hair etc products before opening your salon and if you are planning on retail, you will also need to have inventory ready to sell.

 - Insurance: Set aside an amount for an insurance plan to legally cover your business.